Updated: October 16 2023

 Virtual Cooking Class

 If your company is a group of foodies, you can consider hiring a chef to take you and your teammates through a virtual cooking class together.
+If you use an organized service, they’ll provide a grocery list for you to pick up ahead of time.

 Virtual Paint Night

-Tap into you and your team’s creative sides with a virtual paint night.
+Tap into your and your team’s creative sides with a virtual paint night.
 Using a service like Yaymaker, you and your colleagues can easily get the paint and tools you need and then follow along with an instructor on screen.